-The most common Mycoplasma detected by the Metatron NLS are Ureaplasma Urealiticum, Ureaplasma Parvum, Mycoplasma Hominis, Mycoplasma Genitalium, Chlamydia Trachomatis, Gardnerella Vaginalis.
+The most common Mycoplasma are Ureaplasma Urealiticum, Ureaplasma Parvum, Mycoplasma Hominis, Mycoplasma Genitalium, Chlamydia Trachomatis, Gardnerella Vaginalis.
 Once infected, the bacteria penetrates and moves fast (within hours to days) into urinary track, renal pelvis, ureter, balder and kidneys.

 How UTI is treated?

 The strains of Mycoplasmas are the most complex co-infections to treat and the patient does not have to have the Lyme disease to have Mycoplasma.
-The Metatron NLS is not only great in detecting Mycoplasma but also in weakening the Mycoplasma itself.
+Our Health Analytical Tool is not only great in detecting Mycoplasma but also in weakening the Mycoplasma itself.
 The treatment protocol is based on the symptoms, the severity and location of the Mycoplasma.